phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 The data is about the Titanic incident which happened in 4/1911. **From 2204 individuals on that ship, there was only 1502 people suvived after the accident.**

-Eventhough there was 2204 individuals on the ship, **the file we receive only contain data of 890 people.**
+Eventhough there was 2204 individuals on the ship, **we receive the file only contained data of 890 people.**

 ### 2.2.
 Data dictionary